Sections in this article:

 Throughout the year, window condensation – or window sweating – is a natural occurrence on the windows of your home or office, and it can happen frequently on new replacement windows.
 When we see condensation, our first thought is that there’s something wrong.

-In most cases, though, condensation is not a sign of a faulty window.
+In most cases, condensation is not a sign of a faulty window.

-It may be a sign of an energy efficient window.
-New windows, for example, are more likely to collect a small amount of condensation because they conserve energy more efficiently and are better insulated.
-Therefore, during cold weather, interior glass temperatures are higher than the outdoor air.
+It may be a sign of an energy-efficient window.
+New, more energy-efficient and better-insulated windows tend to gather a bit of condensation.
+Therefore, interior glass temperatures are higher during cold weather than outdoor air.
 When cool outdoor air reaches this warmer interior glass, the temperature differential is more significant, and condensation is more likely to form.

 In the summer, the opposite happens.
-The better insulation keeps cold temperatures inside, and the interior glass tends to be colder.
-This way, when it meets the warm outdoor air, condensation is more likely to form on the exterior of the window.
+Better insulation keeps cold temperatures inside, and the interior glass tends to be colder.
+When this cold air meets the warm outdoor air, condensation is more likely to form on the exterior of the window.

-Bottom line, window condensation can be a pesky problem, and in most cases, it’s not a cause for alarm.
-There are some instances in which the indoor humidity or issues with the window may be causing the condensation.
-We’ve highlighted a few common causes of window condensation and things you can do to fix here.
+The bottom line is that window condensation can be a pesky problem; in most cases, it’s not a cause for alarm.
+However, there are some instances in which indoor humidity or issues with the window may be causing condensation.
+We’ve highlighted a few common causes of window condensation and things you can do to fix them here.

 Is Condensation Caused by the Window?

 The short answer is no. Condensation shouldn’t alarm you; your windows are not faulty.
-A small amount of condensation during the coldest and hottest months may be a good sign.
-It means that your windows are effectively holding warm air (in winter) or fresh air (in summer) inside.
+A small condensation during the coldest and hottest months may be a good sign.
+It means that your windows effectively hold warm air (in winter) or fresh air (in summer) inside.

 Today’s replacement windows are extremely energy efficient.
-They’re designed to conserve the energy inside your property, and thus, the temperature difference from outside to inside is greater.
-That’s why if you’ve recently replaced your windows, you might notice some condensation.
+They’re designed to conserve energy inside your property, so the temperature difference from outside to inside is greater.
+That’s why you might notice some condensation if you’ve recently replaced your windows.

-In other words, during winter, you might have never noticed condensation, because your old windows weren’t correctly keeping the warm air inside.
-They were drafty, and the warm, moist interior air was escaping out the window, causing the air around the window to be a consistent temperature and the moisture from inside to escape, rather than collecting on the window.
+In other words, you might have never noticed condensation during winter, because your old windows weren’t correctly keeping the warm air inside.
+They were drafty, and the warm, moist interior air was escaping out the window, causing the air around the window to be a consistent temperature and the moisture from inside to escape rather than collecting on the window.

 When Does Condensation Most Often Occur?

-Condensation commonly occurs in northern U.S. climates, in the Mid-West and further south during cold snaps and heat waves.
-It is most likely to form when the difference between interior and exterior temperatures is extreme, i.e., during a Polar Vortex or the hottest, most humid summer days.
+Condensation commonly occurs in northern U.S. climates, in the Mid-West and further south, during cold snaps and heat waves.
+It is most likely to form when interior and exterior temperatures are extreme, i.e., during a Polar Vortex or the hottest, most humid summer days.

-In the winter, condensation usually forms on the interior of the window pane.
-And during summer months, it develops on the exterior of the window, similar to morning dew.
+Condensation usually forms on the interior of the window pane in the winter.
+During summer months, it develops on the exterior of the window, similar to morning dew.
 In summer, though, condensation often burns off as the day progresses.

 When the humidity inside your property is high, there is more moisture in the air, and condensation occurs more frequently.
 That’s why condensation commonly collects on windows after a shower, when doing the dishes, or when running a humidifier.
-This happens because there’s a lot more moisture in the air, and it isn’t able to escape at the window.
+This happens because there’s a lot more moisture in the air, and it can’t escape at the window.
 As a result, condensation forms on the glass.

-At the beginning of the heating season, condensation is also very common, because the heating system brings more moisture into the air.
-As the season progresses, this moisture is absorbed by the building, reducing the occurrence of condensation.
+At the beginning of the heating season, condensation is also very common because the heating system brings more moisture into the air.
+The building absorbs this moisture as the season advances, decreasing condensation incidence.

-In short, window condensation shouldn’t be a cause for alarm, especially if it’s temporary.
+In short, window condensation shouldn’t cause alarm, especially temporarily.
 Here are some of the most common reasons for window condensation:

 - Early in the heating season, as new moisture is circulated in the property